cnovak1221/springroll-kidaptive-plugin/README.md

 ```

 ####config.json
-If learning module is included, application config must contain a mapping from Springroll game IDs to ALP game URIs.
+If learning module is included, application config must contain a mapping from SpringRoll game IDs to ALP game URIs.
 ```json
 {
     "gameIdMap": {